GEMS Program Frequently Asked Questions

-For information on interpretation of NEW MCAT Exam Total Scores & Sub-Section Scores, please access the AAMC Summary.
+For information on interpretation of NEW MCAT Exam Total Scores & Sub-Section Scores, please access the NEW MCAT Percentile Rank Summary.

 5. How are GEMS Students Evaluated?

-Students accepted to the 2019-2020 GEMS Program will complete courses selected from the first year medical student course requirements and be graded in the same manner as freshman medical students.
+Students accepted to the 2020-2021 GEMS Program will complete courses selected from the first-year medical student course requirements and be graded in the same manner as freshman medical students.
 The grades are Pass or Fail.
 An internal grade of “Low Pass” corresponds to the lowest 10% of the class.
 A grade of “Low Pass” or Fail results in dismissal from the GEMS Program.
-A graduate level Biochemistry course and Pathophysiology course will be taken with other graduate students at the school of medicine and are graded in the same manner as graduate students (i.e. A, B, C …..).
-GEMS students also complete elective courses which are graded “Satisfactory” or “Unsatisfactory”.
+A graduate-level Biochemistry course and Pathophysiology course will be taken with other graduate students at the school of medicine and are graded in the same manner as graduate students (i.e. A, B, C …..).
+GEMS students also complete elective courses that are graded “Satisfactory” or “Unsatisfactory”.
 An “Unsatisfactory” grade results in dismissal from the GEMS Program.